XanderXAJ/vagrant-vbguest-test-centos-kernel-guest-additions/README.md

     bundle exec vagrant up
     ```

-    If you see the following message, the Guest Additions *are broken*:
+    If you see the following message (towards the end of the output), the Guest Additions *are broken*:

     ```
     ==> default: Checking for guest additions in VM...